 Ken Perrott, a kiwi blogger, recently made some critical comments about teaching creationism to children.
-Now, since he’s an atheist scientist, I expect him to be agin it; no one who believes evolution is likely to support teaching kids that mankind was created from the dust a few thousand years ago.
-“Those”, as he puts it, “who attack science today are basically trying to change reality—to fit their preconceived beliefs.”
+Since he’s an atheist scientist, I naturally expect him to be agin it; no one who believes evolution is likely to support teaching kids that mankind was created from the dust a few thousand years ago.
+“Those who attack science today,” as he puts it, “are basically trying to change reality—to fit their preconceived beliefs.”
 That’s an understandable perception of the situation.
 Wrong, but understandable.
 It isn’t really something worth writing an article about.
-But the reason I’m writing is because Ken then hops aboard the creaking and overused “child abuse” bandwagon, saying
+But then he hops aboard the creaking and overused “child abuse” bandwagon, saying

 But the sad thing is what this does to our children.
 When children are denied access to science, to an understanding of reality, that is immoral.
 Its a form of child abuse.
 We should think of this when we hear news of creationists attempts to introduce their material into New Zealand’s school science classes (see Culture wars come to New Zealand).
 And what about those children who are educated in ‘faith school’?
 Or those home educated?
 What guarantee is there that they are not being denied access to a good education in science?

 It’s hard to believe that someone who claims the rational high ground can casually throw out the accusation of child abuse.
 Indeed, I’d say holding such a view is a form of mental retardation.
 That’s the rhetorical level we’re playing at.
 How easily “freethinkers” are influenced by, and indoctrinated in New Atheist dogma.

 Let us suppose that atheism is true.
 Secular science is accurate in all its fundamentals.
 And, somehow, morality still works even though we are nothing but matter in motion.
 What, then, should we make of Ken’s position?

 Not teaching children a right understanding of science is immoral?